hardwario/docs/chester/catalog-applications/index.md

 | [**CHESTER Meteo**](chester-meteo.md#chester-meteo-1)           | [**v2.2.1**](https://firmware.hardwario.com/chester/0bada0931aa84a71bcdca28927b66fff) [⚠️](#configuration-backup "Configuration backup") | <small>`0bada0931aa84a71bcdca28927b66fff`</small> | 2023-05-12 |                                        |
 | [**CHESTER Meteo Z**](chester-meteo.md#chester-meteo-z)         | [**v2.2.1**](https://firmware.hardwario.com/chester/707ac04aa61f4efc99570c10bc860ae5) [⚠️](#configuration-backup "Configuration backup") | <small>`707ac04aa61f4efc99570c10bc860ae5`</small> | 2023-05-12 | Support for **CHESTER-Z**              |

-## Configuration backup v1.x.x → v2.x.x {#configuration-backup}

-When upgrading an older **v1.x.x** firmware to **v2.x.x** - it is necessary to backup application configuration.
-The most important is this step in **CHESTER Current** application, where in configuration there are the **current transformers calibration coefficients**.

-In case you forget to back up the data - they are not lost unless you executed `config save` command in newer firmware.
-However, you need to temporarily downgrade to [older firmware](https://github.com/hardwario/docs/blob/33661ca486dda9e6883d3a82edf0128ab32173d2/chester/catalog-applications/index.md#application-firmware) that can read the old configuration and apply the same configuration after the firmware is updated.

-In the old firmware type `app config show` to the console.
-Then you need to copy all configuration items.
-If you use **HARDWARIO Manager** phone app or **HARDWARIO CLI** on your computer, you can highlight and copy current configuration text to your clipboard or text editor.

-After updating to a newer firmware, paste the same lines to the console.
-If you use **HARDWARIO Manager** phone app or **HARDWARIO CLI** on your computer, you can paste all the lines together to the input line and press enter.
-All commands will be applied one by one.
-Check that configuration was applied correctly by typing `app config show`.
-Do not forget to apply changes by typing `config save`.